DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 So I would say, in terms of planning,

-create a questionnaire, 100 questions that are deal breakers
+create a questionnaire, 100 questions that are deal breakers. in a in a in a relationship

-And then see if the values and interests align.
+and then see if the values and interest align.
 Because if they don't, it's going to be the handsomeness is going to crack at some point.

 I think it's very good advice.